kchen21/RSSFeedMe/README.md

 Before subscribing to a feed, a user must create at least one collection, which will be stored as a `PersonalCollection` document.
 Users can create several collections and add feeds to each of them via the Feeds page, which loads when a user clicks 'Add Feed'.
 In fact, a user can add a feed to multiple collections.

 When a user subscribes to a feed, RSSFeedMe adds its title to the sidebar.
-Clicking on the title will render the feed page, which will load that feed's articles.
+Clicking on the title will render the Feed page, which will load that feed's articles.
 RSSFeedMe fetches article data in real time using a Yahoo!
 API which organizes feed data from a feed URL and returns it as JSON.
 Below is the route I created for feed-fetching (Note that I used `request`):

 ```javascript
 router.get('/feed/:feed_id', (req, res, next) => {